 Ken Hubbs was Rookie of the Year in 1962, also earning a Gold Glove.
 He died only a couple of years later, in a plane crash, at age at age 22.

-So, what that means is that Hubbs' death a couple of years before this Ellsworth card came out.
+So, what that means is that Hubbs' death was a couple of years before this Ellsworth card came out.
 In other words, somebody at Topps really screwed up.

 Hmm, I’m wondering if Stan might have gotten traded to the Indians from somewhere else.
 That’s definitely not an Indians uniforms.
 Whoever they are, it looks like their colors are black and white.
 Also, their home uniform has pinstripes.
 Let’s see.
 Pirates?
 White Sox?
 Expos?

 Stan Williams played in three decades (from ’58 to ‘72), compiling over 100 wins and 1000 strikeouts.
 He had two nicknames, “Big Daddy” and “Big Hurt.”
 Oh, did I mention that he was 6’5” and 230 lbs.?